fluturecode/mtv-nft/README.md

 This app was scaffold with the Builderz XNFT Scaffold.

-Feel free to use it as a starting point for your next Solana project - we will and already use it for our developments.
+Feel free to use it as a starting point for your next Solana project.

-Also feel free to send us feedback, open an issue or even PR and contribute by creating your own components, refactoring or other improvements.

-The Scaffold has Material-UI v5 theme activated, detecting your devices preferred color scheme and ready to set with a dark/light mode schwitch in the AppBar.tsx.

-We didn't want to include too much as from our experience we tend to delete most stuff we found in a scaffold.

 You can find a preview below: